 An administered rate is not like a floating rate, movements in which are directly linked to LIBOR.
-The administered rate can be changed at the discretion of the lender
+The administered rate can be changed at the discretion of the lender.

-A 1 per cent change in interest rates impacts income on the assets with a floating rate by £0.3 million (2016: £36,000).
-A 1 per cent change in interest rates impacts debt expense on the liabilities with a floating rate by £0.2 million (2016: nil).
+A 1 per cent change in interest rates impacts income on the assets with a floating rate by £0.6 million (2017: £0.3 million).
+A 1 per cent change in interest rates impacts debt expense on the liabilities with a floating rate by £0.5 million (2017: £0.2 million).